Frequently Asked Questions About a Thigh Lift

 Step 3 – Closing the incisions

 Deep support sutures within underlying tissues help to form the newly shaped contours.
 Sutures close the skin incisions.

 Step 4 – See the results

-The smoother tighter contouring that result from a thigh lift are apparent almost immediately, although initially obscured by some swelling and bruising.
+The smoother tighter contouring that results from a thigh lift is apparent almost immediately, although initially obscured by some swelling and bruising.
 You may be required to wear a compression garment for several weeks following your procedure to minimize swelling and support the tissues as they heal.
 Following a thigh lift, skin quality is dramatically improved both in appearance and feel.

 Important facts about the safety and risks of thigh lift surgery

 - Unfavorable scarring